Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

 ```

 This
-* starts a clean instance of PostgreSQL, MonetDB, MySQL and MariaDB (at the same time, `-ms`)
+* starts a clean instance of PostgreSQL, MonetDB and MariaDB (at the same time, `-ms`)
   * data directory inside a Docker container
   * with a maximum of 1 DBMS per time (`-ms`)
 * creates TPC-DS schema in each database